RuntimePanic/planqdelta-backend-replacement/docs/api/README.md

 # API Client Libraries

-Below is a (possibly incomplete) list of third-party libraries that can help you work with ForkDelta API:
+Below is a (possibly incomplete) list of third-party libraries that can help you work with PlanqDelta API:

 * **PHP:** [forkdelta-api-wrapper](https://github.com/chetcuti/forkdelta-api-wrapper) by @chetcuti
-* **Python:** [etherdelta](https://github.com/miguelmota/py-etherdelta) by @miguelmota offers ForkDelta client as an option
+* **Python:** [etherdelta](https://github.com/miguelmota/py-etherdelta) by @miguelmota offers PlanqDelta client as an option

-These are third-party libraries; as such, ForkDelta has no control over them and offers no support for them.
+These are third-party libraries; as such, PlanqDelta has no control over them and offers no support for them.
 You should review their source code to make sure they are bug-free, safe, secure, and fit for your use.

 If you would like to add your library to this list, let us know by opening an issue.